 The second event, ruinous to our paper circulation, which may arise from our rupture with America, is a deficiency in the revenue.
 As a failure of our paper would destroy the revenue, so a failure of the revenue, or any considerable diminution of it, would destroy our paper.
-The BANK is the support of our paper; and the support of the BANK is the credit of government.
+The Bank is the support of our paper; and the support of the Bank is the credit of government.
 Its principal securities, are a capital of near eleven millions lent to government; and money continually advanced to a vast amount on the Land-tax, Sinking fund, Exchequer Bills, Navy Bills, &c.
-Should, therefore, deficiencies in the revenue bring government under any difficulties, all these securities would lose their value, and the Bank and Government, and all private and public credit, would fall together.--Let any one here imagine, what would probably follow, were it but suspected by the public in general, that the taxes were so sallen, as not to produce enough to pay the interest of the public debts, besides bearing the ordinary expences of the nation; and that, in order to supply the desiciency and to hide the calamity. it had been necessary in any one year to anticipate the taxes, and to borrow of the Bank.--In such circumstances I can scarcely doubt, but an alarm would near a million and a balf annually.
+Should, therefore, deficiencies in the revenue bring government under any difficulties, all these securities would lose their value, and the Bank and Government, and all private and public credit, would fall together.-Let any one here imagine, what would probably follow, were it but suspected by the public in general, that the taxes were so fallen, as not to produce enough to pay the interest of the public debts, besides bearing the ordinary expences of the nation; and that, in order to supply the deficiency and to hide the calamity, it had been necessary in any one year to anticipate the taxes, and to borrow of the Bank.-In such circumstances I can scarcely doubt, but an alarm would spread of the most dangerous tendency.-The next foreign war, should it prove half as expensive as the last, will probably occasion such a deficiency; and bring our affairs to that crisis towards which they have been long tending.-But the war with America has a greater tendency to do this; and the reason is, that it affects our resources more; and is attended more with the danger of internal disturbances.